uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 ---
 title: Onboarding the Base & Trust Registry
-permalink: /onboarding-base-and-trust-registry
 toc: true
 excerpt: Learn how to onboard the swiyu trust infrastructure and manage your organisation

 ---

-# WORK-IN-PROGRESS - - - DO NOT USE!

 # Getting started